I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 ]

-After these preparations, Lambda functions can be used as Tools as shown below.
+After these preparations, you can use Lambda functions as Tools as shown below.

-For more details, please also refer to the blog post I have summarized below!
+For more details, please refer to the following blog post!

 https://dev.classmethod.jp/articles/amazon-bedrock-agentcore-gateway-lambda-tool/